Simplify financial aid language for prospective students

 In 2014, Eric Johnson was hired by the University of North Carolina at Chapel Hill to increase low-income access by reducing financial aid confusion.
 But his biggest barriers were internal—financial aid staff resisted changing long-standing language.

-Content is often mandated but specific language is not
+"Financial aid language is mandated by law" | Content is often mandated but specific language is not |

-Many of UNC-Chapel Hill’s communications were at a 20th-grade level, too complex for target audiences
+"Language must be specific—simplified text is too watered down" | Many of UNC-Chapel Hill's communications were at a 20th-grade level, too complex for target audiences |

 Below is a “before” and “after” example of how the University of North Carolina at Chapel Hill rephrased its financial aid application deadline.
-Initially, the Gunning Fog Index scored it at a 17th-grade reading level.
+Initially, the Gunning Fox Index scored it at a 17th-grade reading level.
 After changes, it scored at a more reasonable 5th-grade level.

 The priority application deadline to be considered for all types of financial aid is March 1st in the year prior to the fall semester.
-For full consideration, please submit your initial application materials prior to this date!
+For full consideration, please submit your initial application materials prior to this date! | Apply by March 1 each year.
+Late applications are accepted, but the sooner you apply, the better. |

 Win-win: Jargon reduction benefits students and institutions